“My dog won’t come when he’s called”

 “She knows I want her to come to me, but she’s stubborn”

 As a dog trainer, I hear things like this a lot, it’s a common problem and it’s SO important for every dog to have a reliable recall; to come when called.

-As a beagle owner, I was told I’d never be able to let him off lead.
+As a beagle owner, I was told I’d never be able to let him off the lead.
 Challenge accepted!
-My dog not only has one of the best recalls in Ravenscourt Park (our local), but when other dogs are there who are familiar with us, they come running when I call him too!
+My dog not only has one of the best recalls in Ravenscourt Park (our local) but when other dogs are there who are familiar with us, they come running when I call him too!

 Dogs learn all the time, whether we’re in a training session or not.
 The words we use around them are meaningless in themselves, dogs just build up associations with ones they hear regularly.
 Who actually actively taught their dog to understand ‘Dinner’ or ‘Walkies’?
 But they likely know it anyway.

 So being in the park yelling “Fido come here, come here Fido.
 Come!
 Here!
 Now!
 Fido.
 Fido.
 Bad dog, Fido.
 Good boy, here now” is probably not something you’ve taught him to associate with anything, and therefore to respond to.
 However, what I see time and time again (and I’ve been guilty of it when my boy’s been particularly distracted by something), is owners shaking some treats, shouting “Wassis?”, and having a dog hurtle towards you!

 Your dog has built up an association that “Wassis?” equals treats, and therefore comes running for them.
 He has an awesome recall, you’ve just been asking for nonsense up to that point!